eugene-khyst/letsencrypt-docker-compose/README.md

 When using Kubernetes Let's Encrypt SSL/TLS certificates can be easily obtained and installed using cloud native certificate management solutions.
 For simple websites and applications, Kubernetes is too much overhead and Docker Compose is more suitable.
-Thus, this project was created to easily manage, install and auto-renew free SSL/TLS certificates.
+Thus, this project was created to easily manage, install and auto-renew free SSL/TLS certificates with Docker Compose.

 The project supports separate SSL/TLS certificates for multiple domain names.